Back to blog

 Even the best headless browser library can’t outrun an IP ban.

 Proxies solve this neatly.
-With a rotating residential proxy pool, your headless browsing doesn’t stick out.
+With a residential rotating proxies pool, your headless browsing doesn’t stick out.
 Every few requests, the IP changes.
 From the outside, it looks like traffic from a normal mix of users, not a bot farm.

 Let's look at how you can configure proxies across the different tools we've talked about: